joaquimbarreto/talkdesk/README.md

 To start server: json-server --watch apps.json --port 3001

-To start app: yarn start
+To start app: yarn start or try just 'yarn' and then 'yarn start'